RESEARCHER & EDUCATOR

 Examining Samuel Johnson's A Dictionary of the English Language (1755) in his former home. | London, England.

 Dr. Virlana Shchuka is a SSHRC-funded postdoctoral fellow at the University of North Carolina, Chapel Hill's Health and Humanities (HHIVE) Lab.
-She intersects and applies critical perspectives from her STEM and humanities research backgrounds to a directed holistic study of health and science narratives, particularly in the obstetrics and maternal care fields.
-Her primary project explores how writers understood and creatively represented birth timing challenges across medical and literary genres, both in the late eighteenth century and in the present day.
+She intersects critical perspectives from her STEM and humanities research backgrounds to a holistic study of health narratives, particularly those related to childbirth complications.
+Her monograph-length project explores how writers understood and creatively represented birth timing challenges across medical and literary genres, both in the long eighteenth century and in the present day.

 Three core tenets underpin her research philosophy: